ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 Payloads used in Remote Attestation Procedures may require an associated media type for their conveyance, for example when used in RESTful APIs.

-This memo defines a media type to be used for EAT.
+This memo defines a media type to be used for Entity Attestation Tokens (EAT).

 --- middle